cth-bstroud/Does-Ryan-Kavanaugh-Look-Like-Harvey-Weinstein/README.md

 I'll either remake this game in GameMaker Studio or stop the project all together.
 Granted, Ren'Py is a fantastic game engine and a great way to learn the basics of programming or for making visual novels.

 I've included the source files in case there is an issue with the build files.
 I guess when installing from a package manager on Linux some of the needed build files are missing. ¯\\_(ツ)_/¯

+Also, it's kinda a bummer I couldn't get the web porting tools to work but if somone else could that'd be neat.